 A slow-building track that emphasizes the action on screen perfectly, “Guard down” provides plenty of ambiance for those action-packed sequences as you work your way through alien-like creatures with silent protagonist Gordon and his trusty crowbar.

 With a slightly melancholy tone, Guard Down conveys the harsh reality of war while also offering a catchy beat to rock out to when the action gets more intense.

 9. Hazardous Environments

 Perhaps the most iconic song of not just the game, but also of the company behind it, Valve.

-Hazardous Environments is a haunting track which ties in so well with the eerie ambience of the game.
+Hazardous Environments is a haunting track which ties in so well with the eerie ambiance of the game.

 With more than just a hint of creepy undertones, the peculiar beat is the ideal accompaniment to some sneaking and alien-beating antics in Half Life 2.

 Like every good movie, Half Life 2 has a signature soundtrack with so many great songs.

 Except only this one instantly brings you into the game world and brings memories of playing the game flooding back since it’s so iconic to the series.

 An uptempo track that is more action and less suspense, Sector Sweep from the episode 2 expansion is a heavier beat to enjoy as you progress through the weird and wonderful world of Half Life 2.